Mertens keeping options open amid Chelsea and Inter interest | Goal.com

 Chelsea had only wanted to sign Mertens on a short-term deal in the hope of convincing a younger star to join in the summer with Dortmund's Jadon Sancho topping a list that also included RB Leipzig's Timo Werner and Lyon's Moussa Dembele.

-One sticking point to complete a deal for the Blues is that they typically only offer one-year contracts for players aged 30 and over and the Belgium international will turn 33 in May.
+One sticking point to complete a deal for the Blues is that they typically only offer one-year contracts for players aged 30 and over, and Mertens will turn 33 in May.

 Inter are among Chelsea's competition for the forward, who has scored 12 goals and added six assists in 29 appearances in the 2019-20 season.
 Mertens will also seek assurances from any club that he will be a regular starter.

-Football agent Vincenzo Morabito has claimed that Chelsea are especially eager to get a deal with the Belgium international over the line but it is understood that Lampard hasn't been in contact with forward since January.
+Football agent Vincenzo Morabito has claimed that Chelsea are especially eager to get a deal with Mertens over the line but it is understood that Lampard hasn't been in contact with the forward since January.

 “Mertens had originally said he wanted to stay at Napoli, but then his lawyer started offering him to various international clubs, meaning something changed between the player and the Azzurri,” Morabito told Radio Kiss Kiss Napoli.